mattdennewitz/pipe-to-slack/README.md

 # pipe-to-slack

-Follow a file, pipe it to Slack via incoming webhook
+Follow a file, pipe it to Slack via incoming webhook.

+Python 3+ right now.

 ## Installation